Guyana: Politics

 The politics of Guyana takes place in a framework of a parliamentary representative democratic republic, in which the president of Guyana is both head of state and head of government in a multi-party system.
 Executive power is exercised by the president and the government.
 Legislative power is vested in both the president and the National Assembly of Guyana.
 Historically, politics is a source of tension in the country, and violent riots have often broken out during elections.

 During the 1970s and 1980s, the political landscape was dominated by the People's National Congress.

 In 1992, the first constitutional elections were overseen by former United States president Jimmy Carter, and the People's Progressive Party led the country until 2015.
 The two parties are principally organised along ethnic lines, and as a result, they often clash on issues related to the allocation of resources.
 In the general election held on 28 November 2011, the People's Progressive Party (PPP) retained a majority, and their presidential candidate Donald Ramotar was elected as president.

 On 11 May 2015, early general elections were held.
-A coalition of the A Partnership for National Unity and Alliance for Change (APNU-AFC) parties won 33 of the 65 seats in the National Assembly.
+A coalition of the Partnership for National Unity and Alliance for Change (APNU-AFC) parties won 33 of the 65 seats in the National Assembly.
 On 16 May 2015, retired army general David A. Granger became the eighth president of Guyana.
 However, on 21 December 2018, a vote of confidence was called for, regarding terms under which the government granted a franchise for offshore oil exploration.
 Legislator Charrandass Persaud defected from the coalition, and the vote failed, requiring new elections.
 The governing coalition litigated this result for the entire 90 days allowed for new elections.
 New elections were held on 2 March 2020, and results were declared on 3 August 2020, with the People's Progressive Party/Civic as the winner.
 Mohamed Irfaan Ali became the ninth president of Guyana.